 Attend an Open Workshop:

 During the fall and spring, we offer workshops open to all UT students, staff, faculty, and administrators.
-See a list of and RSVP for Spring 2017 workshops here.
+See a list of and RSVP for Fall 2017 workshops here.

 Request a Workshop:

 If you would like to request one of these workshops or a workshop specific to your needs, for your faculty, staff, and/or students, in or out of the classroom, please fill out a workshop request form and we will follow up with you.

 Participants who complete both Ally Toolkit workshops 1 & 2 (Affirming LGBTQA+ People: Interpersonal Allyship & Affirming LGBTQA+ People: Organizational Allyship) and sign a GSC Allyship Pledge will receive a GSC Ally Card they can post in their space and will have the opportunity to have their name listed on our Allies in Action website to visibly show their support.
 We encourage Allies in Action to continue their learning more in our workshops around gender justice and LGBTQA+ justice.

 We see the work of allyship as an ongoing process of learning and advocating for affirmation of LGBTQA+ people.
 Allyship is practiced both by people who don’t identify as LGBTQA+ and by LGBTQA+ people who advocate across communities.
 People of all identities are invited and encouraged to attend workshops.
 All persons of all races, ethnicities, abilities, genders, sexualities, and religions are welcome.